A.M.S. Anna Mellostudios

 Depois de todos os talvezes, um sim que não se solta.

 For the wedding, Thiala wanted urban and romantic.
-A white tailored suit with a veil — Lisbon dress codes meets Dublin Georgian doors.
+A white tailored suit with a veil — Lisbon dress codes meet Dublin Georgian doors.
 Batu in a tux with a bow tie, hair styled like he was about to walk a red carpet.
-The brief was simple: we want to look like we mean it.
+The brief was simple, and so them: "we want to look like we mean it."

-We walked through Dublin before the civil ceremony — past the red doors, the brass numbers, the cobbled side streets.
-A bride in white walking through the city, a groom beside her, the language of the place around them — everything looking like it belonged to the day.
+We walked through Dublin before the civil ceremony.
+Past the red doors.
+The brass numbers.
+The cobbled side streets that turn cinematic in afternoon light.
+A bride in white walking through the city.
+A groom beside her.
+The language of the place around them — three languages, technically: English on the signs, Portuguese in her phone calls home, Turkish in his.
+Everything looking like it belonged to the day.

-The civil ceremony itself was quick, in English, with a registrar who pronounced both their names carefully.
+The civil ceremony itself was quick, in English, with a registrar who pronounced both their names carefully — the way a registrar does when she knows the names are not from this country and that getting them right is the first small act of dignity.
 They held each other through the vows.
-Then signing, then rings, then a small loud handful of people clapping in the registry room.
+Then signing.
+Then rings.
+Then a small loud handful of people clapping in the registry room — friends from three continents who had come to Dublin to watch them choose each other in front of the Irish state.

 Languages used during the day · English, Portuguese, Turkish